itsumura-h/nim-basolato/documents/security.md

 proc store*(this:Controller): Response =
   var cookie = newCookie(this.request)
   cookie.updateExpire("name", 5)
-  # cookie will be deleted 5 days from now
+  # cookie will be deleted after 5 days from now
   return render("with cookie").setCookie(cookie)
 ```